 NLM: Thank you, Joel.

-Facing growing pressure from investors, customers, and regulators to act on the climate challenge, corporations must move swiftly to decarbonize their corporate travel by embracing carbon offsets, investing in sustainable aviation fuel, and working with suppliers that share their sustainability goals, according to a corporate travel expert.
+Facing growing pressure from investors, customers, and regulators to act on the climate challenge, corporations must move swiftly to decarbonize their corporate travel.
+American Express Global Business Travel’s Vice President of Global Sustainability Nora Lovell Marchant, talks about several steps corporations can take: embracing carbon offsets, investing in sustainable aviation fuel, and working with suppliers that share their sustainability goals.

 Recently, our Flightpath host, Joel Makower, sat down with Annie Petsonk, International Counsel at the Environmental Defense Fund, to discuss how the industry’s course to recovery must also track toward a more sustainable future.
 Read about their Q&A about the role of sustainable aviation fuels and why the industry must work together to reach net-zero emissions by 2050.